 Deadwood Cards and Deadwood Points

-If Player-1 reaches the Gin and Knock and the Player-2 has these cards:- 3-3-3-3, 4 of❤️- 5 of❤️- 6 of❤️ – 7 of❤️ and 6 of ♠️ and 9 of ♠️.
+If Player-1 reaches the Gin and Knocks, and Player-2 has these cards:- 3-3-3-3, 4 of❤️- 5 of❤️- 6 of❤️ – 7 of❤️ and 6 of ♠️ and 9 of ♠️.
 Then the deadwood points of Player-2 are 14(Value of 6 of ♠️ + Value of 9 of ♠️).

 These deadwood points of Player-2 are added to points of Player-1 and Player-1 gets a total of 39 points at the end of the round(14 deadwood points of Player-2 + 25 bonus points for reaching Gin).

 Whenever a player knocks without reaching Gin, the opponent gets a chance to Lay Off his deadwood cards to the knocker’s melds.
 Example: If the knocker has 7-7-7 and the opponent has 7 as a deadwood card then he can lay off that card to the knocker and reduce his deadwood points.